alire-project/alire/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**

+- [ ] I've searched for similar issues and found none.
 - [ ] I've included the output of `alr version`.
 - [ ] I've included complete steps to reproduce my issue.